 This is something I don't really understand because there is nothing inherently bad with Jesus or the Tyrannosaurus, so putting the two together shouldn't be a cause for offense.
 It isn't derogatory, mean spirited, or meant to imply ridicule.
 Yet, maybe there is one problem?

-Historically taking Gods name in vein meant to put God's providence for something that God didn't really say.
+Historically taking Gods name in vain meant to put God's providence for something that God didn't really say.
 God tells me we will win this game!
 It was by the power of God that made apples taste better than oranges!
 God said go jump off that roof!
-Would all be examples of taking the lords name in vein and would violate the third commandment, but saying, 'god damn it' when you want god to damn something, or making a name like Jesusaurus Rex which makes no reference to what God would have done does not violate taking the lords name in vein.
+Would all be examples of taking the lords name in vain and would violate the third commandment, but saying, 'god damn it' when you want god to damn something, or making a name like Jesusaurus Rex which makes no reference to what God would have done does not violate taking the lords name in vain.

 What if the name instead was Muhammadaurus Rex would that make it worse?
 It seems like it would to me because Muslim sensitivity is so high.
 Muhammadaurus Rex shouldn't be any more offensive, but it is, not because the name is more derogatory, but because the people who believe in Muhammad are more inflexibly offended.
 The problem then isn't with the name, but the people.